Fractional Stability

-The fractional variation of order $\alpha$ describes the function $f(y)$ changes with respect to fractional power of variable $y$ changes.
-The variation of fractional order is defined by the derivative of fractional order. \\
+and $_0^CD^{\alpha}_{x}$ is the Caputo fractional derivative \cite{SKM,KST} with respect to $x$.
+The fractional variation of order $\alpha$ describes the function change at change of the fractional power of argument.
+The variation of fractional order is defined by the derivative of fractional order.